nethra-2178/Nexus/README.md

 * SQLite

 Note
-This project is a **basic prototype for learning and demonstration purposes**.
+This project is a very basic prototype.